rundeck/rundeck/docs/en/05-job-options/05-chapter1.md

 # Job Options

 Any command or script can be wrapped as a Job.
-Creating a Job for every use case would proliferate a large number of Jobs differing only by how the Job provides data to the scripts they call.
+Creating a Job for every use case will proliferate a large number of Jobs differing only by how the Job jobs calls the scripts.
 These differences are often environment or application version related.
 Other times only the person running the Job can provide the needed information to run the Job correctly.

-Making your scripts and commands data driven, means they can become more generic and therefore, resuable in different contexts.
-Rather than maintain variations of the same basic process, letting Jobs be driven by externally provided data leads to better abstraction and encapsulation of your process.
+By making your scripts and commands data driven, will make them more generic and therefore, resuable in different contexts.
+Rather than maintain variations of the same basic process, letting Jobs be driven by a model of options from externally provided data will lead to better abstraction and encapsulation of your process.

 RunDeck Jobs can be configured to prompt a user for input by defining one or more named *options*.
-An *option* is a named parameter that can be required or optional and include a range of choices that will be presented to the user when the Job is run.
+An *option* models a named parameter that can be required or optional and include a range of choices that will be presented to the user when the Job is run.

-Users can supply options by typing in a value or selecting from a menu of choices.
-A validation pattern will ensure input complies to the option requirement.
+Users supply options by typing in a value or selecting from a menu of choices.
+A validation pattern ensures input complies to the option requirement.
 Once chosen, the value chosen for the option is accessible to the commands called by the Job.

-When option choices are restricted to a standard set, they can be defined statically in the Job definition.
-When option choices must be dynamic, the Job can be defined to use a URL to retrieve option data from an external source.
+Option choices can be modeled as a static set or from a dynamic source.
+Static choices can be modeled as a comma separated list in the job definition.
+When option values must be dynamic, the Job can be defined to use a URL to retrieve option data from an external source.
 Enabling Jobs to access external sources via URL opens the door to integrating RunDeck with other tools and